-- 11.17 It is also relevant to note that the analogy used by the ACTU at [222] of its Submissions in respect of the inclusion of part-time employment in the Fire Fighting Award is not apt. - 11.18 With respect, it is difficult to countenance an argument that the introduction of the Claim could encourage collective bargaining in respect of this issue, or that the current arrangements of the NES operate as an effective prohibition on bargaining in respect of flexible working arrangements. - 11.19 While the Australian Chamber acknowledges that it would be unlikely in the extreme for any employer to agree to an enterprise agreement clause in the form of the Claim, leaving open the possibility of employers bargaining for workplace flexibility would encourage collective bargaining in satisfaction of this clause. - 11.20 Once included in modern awards, and having regard to the application of the BOOT, it is hard to imagine how the Claim could be extended or modified in the course of bargaining.
-As such, it cannot be said to encourage bargaining. - 11.21 In simple terms, the more in the minimum safety net, the less 'room' to bargain.
-In this sense, the Claim positively offends this limb.
+- 11.14 It is also relevant to note that the analogy used by the ACTU at [222] of its Submissions in respect of the inclusion of part-time employment in the Fire Fighting Award is not apt. - 11.15 With respect, it is difficult to countenance an argument that the introduction of the Claim could encourage collective bargaining in respect of this issue, or that the current arrangements of the NES operate as an effective prohibition on bargaining in respect of flexible working arrangements. - 11.16 While the Australian Chamber acknowledges that it would be unlikely in the extreme for any employer to agree to an enterprise agreement clause in the form of the Claim, leaving open the possibility of employers bargaining for workplace flexibility would encourage collective bargaining in satisfaction of this clause. - 11.17 Once included in modern awards, and having regard to the application of the BOOT, it is hard to imagine how the Claim could be extended or modified in the course of bargaining.
+As such, it cannot be said to encourage bargaining. - 11.18 In simple terms, the more in the minimum safety net, the less 'room' to bargain.
+In this sense, the Claim positively offends this limb. - 11.19 Given that the Claim appears to exceed current bargained outcomes it will likely 'kill off' bargaining about this issue not encourage it.